-Golden Ocean Group Limited (NASDAQ: GOGL / OSE: GOGL) (the “Company” or “Golden Ocean”), a leading dry bulk shipping company, today announced its results for the quarter and year ended December 31, 2017.
+Golden Ocean Group Limited (NASDAQ: GOGL / OSE: GOGL) (the “Company” or “Golden Ocean”), a leading dry bulk shipping company, today announced its results for the quarter ended December 31, 2018.

-Announces today a cash dividend of $0.10 per share for the fourth quarter of 2017
+Announced a cash dividend of $0.05 per share for the fourth quarter of 2018

 Birgitte Ringstad Vartdal, Chief Executive Officer of Golden Ocean Management AS, commented: